 Summer 1990, a flat rectangle 110 camera, Fuji film 200, investigating the neighborhood, a young photojournalist ready to capture magic on film.
 I took the most magnificent photographs that day!
 I vividly remember concentrating my focus on a plump back and yellow bumble bee crawling around inside the purple flower of a Sharon bush and my heart burst with joy.
 The film from that day was never developed.
 I never saw the photos, but I knew, I knew in my soul, they were magnificent.
 Fall came and I entered my 8th grade Journalism class with such confidence and anticipation!

 Decades later, I feel the same bursting joy behind the lens.
-Whether it be a retro Polaroid, my rockin’ Nikon, or a trendy smart phone ap, the anticipation and magic are the same.
+Whether it be a retro Polaroid, my beloved Nikon (hey, Cannon is cool too), or a trendy smart phone ap, the anticipation and magic are the same.

 Light makes photography.
 Embrace light.
 Admire it.
 Love it.
 But above all, know light.
 Know it for all you are worth, and you will know the key to photography.